Louis Dupré (philosopher)

-Louis Dupré (April 16, 1925 – January 11, 2022) was a Belgian-American philosopher, professor at Yale University.
+Louis Dupré ([lwi dypʁe]; April 16, 1925 – January 11, 2022) was a Belgian-born American religious philosopher, Catholic phenomenologist, and professor emeritus at Yale University.
+During his lifetime, he authored 15 books, edited four volumes, and wrote more than 400 articles.
+His most famous works included a highly acclaimed trilogy on the "spiritual sources of modern culture", in which he argued that "the nominalist theology of the late Middle Ages drove a wedge between creator and creation".

-Life and work
+Early life and education

 Dupré was born in Veerle/Laakdal, Belgium, studied at the University of Louvain (KULeuven) where he graduated in 1956.
 His doctoral dissertation on The Starting Point of Marxist Philosophy received the University’s biennial J.M.
 Huyghe prize in social studies.
+Receiving a study grant from the Danish Government he went to Copenhagen to do research on Kierkegaard.

+Career

-Receiving a study grant from the Danish Government he went to Kopenhagen to do research on Kierkegaard.
-In 1958 he emigrated to the USA and thought modern philosophy at Georgetown University until 1973 when he was appointed T. Lawrason Riggs professor in the philosophy of religion at Yale University.
+In 1958 he emigrated to the USA and taught modern philosophy at Georgetown University until 1973 when he was appointed T. Lawrason Riggs professor in the philosophy of religion at Yale University.

 In 1968 he became a fellow of the American Council of Learned Societies.
 In 1971 he was elected President of the American Catholic Philosophical Association and in 1972 he became President of the Hegel Society of America.
 In 1978 he served as a member of an international committee formed for the inspection of Italian universities organized by the International Council on the Future of the University.
 He received the Prijs De Standaard in 1982 for Terugkeer naar innerlijkheid, the best essay in the Dutch language in Belgium, a reworked translation of his earlier Transcendent Selfhood (1976).
 After becoming an American citizen he was in 1989 chosen a foreign member of the Koninklijke Vlaamse Academie van België voor Wetenschappen en Kunsten.
 In 1994 he became a member of the American Academy of Arts and Sciences.